AkarinVS/vapoursynth-plugin/README.md

   - Pop a value and store to variable `var`: `var!`
   - Read a variable `var` and push onto stack: `var@`
 - (\*) Static relative pixel access (modeled after [AVS+ Expr](http://avisynth.nl/index.php/Expr#Pixel_addressing))
   - Use `x[relX,relY]` to access the pixel (relX, relY) relative to current coordinate, where -width < relX < width and -height < relY < height.
-Off screen pixels will be cloned from the respective edge.
+Off screen pixels will be either cloned from the respective edge (clamped) or use the pixel mirror from the respective edge (mirrored).
 Both relX and relY should be constant.
+  - Optionally, use `:m` or `:c` suffixes to specify mirrored and clamped boundary conditions, respectively.
+  - The `boundary` argument specifies the default boundary condition for all relative pixel accesses without explicit specification:
+    - 0 means clamped
+    - 1 means mirroed
 - Support more bases for constants
   - hexadecimals: 0x123 or 0x123.4p5
   - octals: 023 (however, invalid octal numbers will be parsed as floating points, so "09" will be parsed the same as "9.0")